 - Use this flow only when there is no way to connect by using other available flows.

-- In this flow, external app or client sends client_id,client_secret, username and password in POST request.
+- In this flow, an external app or client sends client_id,client_secret, user name, and password in the POST request.

 - The security token must be added to the end of the password to log in to Salesforce from an un-trusted network.
-Concatenate the password and token when passing the request for authentication.
+Concatenate the password and token when passing the authentication request.

 - No refresh token is issued.